Segmentation

 .

-One metric monitor can track up to 10,000 combinations of metrics, fields, and segments.
+By default, one Metric Monitor can track up to 10,000 combinations of metrics, fields, and segments.
 Usually, this limit is only encountered when segmenting the monitor by a very high cardinality field.
+The limit can be increased in select cases to up to 1,000,000 per monitor.

 This is calculated by counting the metric-field pairs, and multiplying by the number of segments.
 For example, a monitor tracking 2 metrics, on 5 fields, for 500 segments would total 5,000 combinations (2 x 5 x 500).